 - a) You may only be registered for one Open University qualification at any one time.
 If you want to change your qualification, you will need to withdraw and register for a new qualification as set out in the Changing Your Study Plans Policy.
 The only exception to this rule is if you want to claim an additional lower-level qualification for which you have all the required credit.
-In this case, the following rules apply: - temporary registration on a maximum of two qualifications is permitted solely to enable the process of awarding a lower-level qualification - (ii) all of the credit for the lower-level qualification must have already been successfully completed in order that the qualification can be awarded immediately
+In this case, the following rules apply: - (i) temporary registration on a maximum of two qualifications is permitted solely to enable the process of awarding a lower-level qualification - (ii) all of the credit for the lower-level qualification must have already been successfully completed so that the qualification can be awarded immediately - (iii) a Student who has completed enough credit for more than one lower-level qualification will only be permitted to claim the higher of those qualifications.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024